Art and culture

 The museums are a wonderful way to experience art and culture in Lofoten and really understand Lofoten’s history.
 The museums cover themes including the Viking Age, old traditional fishing villages, memories from the war and the history of Lofoten’s first town.
 Click here for an overview of the museums in Lofoten, including all the information you may need.

-Churches in Lofoten
+Attractions in Lofoten

 Cultural events in Lofoten